DishaMT19/DS_AI_Internship/README.md

 - Learned how to customize visual elements such as titles, labels, legends, and grids for better clarity.
 - Practiced organizing multiple visualizations using subplots for structured data presentation.
 - Improved ability to interpret graphical outputs to extract meaningful insights from datasets.
+- Applied visualization concepts to real-world analytical tasks through structured assignments.
+- Developed deeper insight into correlation analysis using scatter plots.
+- Built comparison dashboards using bar charts and subplots for multi-metric analysis.
+- Improved ability to design clean, readable, and professional visual outputs.
+- Strengthened confidence in interpreting and presenting data-driven insights.

 ---